-Jones, a Republican, was the representative for Virginia's 8th congressional district from 1807 to 1811.
+Jones was the representative for Virginia’s 8th congressional district and was a Republican.
+He served from 1807 to 1811.

 From Jun 1797 to Mar 1811, Jones missed 285 of 973 roll call votes, which is 29.3%.
 This is worse than the median of 19.5% among the lifetime records of representatives serving in Mar 1811.
 The chart below reports missed votes over time.